getlantern/lantern-client/README.md

 make runDesktopTest testfile or integration_test/app_startup_flow_test.dart
 ```

-#### Writing Integration Testing
-* Always use our custom [patrol](https://github.com/getlantern/lantern-client/blob/d5c36eba30e8072c0327eca4eea8472cbfa49cb5/integration_test/utils/test_utils.dart#L54) method for writing any new integration tests.
-Similarly, utilize [appTearDown](https://github.com/getlantern/lantern-client/blob/d5c36eba30e8072c0327eca4eea8472cbfa49cb5/integration_test/utils/test_utils.dart#L95) for cleanup.
-These methods ensure compatibility across different environments for mobile and desktop platforms.
-* Structure tests to simulate real user flows, such as changing app settings (e.g., language preferences) or completing actions
-* Ensure tests are compatible with all supported platforms (mobile and desktop).
-* If mocks are necessary for specific scenarios, ensure they are clearly documented and cover all critical edge cases.

 #### Running Test on Firebase Test Lab

-#### Setup
+##### Setup
-* Make sure you have the `gcloud` CLI installed.
+* Install `gcloud CLI`.
 If not, you can install it by following the instructions [here](https://cloud.google.com/sdk/docs/install).
 * Login to your Google Cloud account by running `gcloud auth login`.
 * Set the project ID by running `gcloud config set project lantern-android`.

 #### Running the test
 To Run test on android device on Firebase Test Lab, you need to run the following command:
 ```sh
 make ci-android-test
 ```

-#### Unit Testing
-* Run running Flutter unit tests run `make test`
-* To run independent Flutter tests, go to the root of the project and type: `flutter test test/my_folder_test.dart`
-  * in case that you need the code coverage just add the following argument: `flutter test --coverage test/my_folder_test.dart`

 #### Testing Replica
 A few Replica tests run [json-server](https://github.com/typicode/json-server) to serve dummy data during tests instead of hitting an actual Replica instance.